abhiyanpaudel/CAS_Final_Project/README.md

 > [!TIP]
 > Make sure to load appropriate modules for your system before installing dependencies.
 On SCOREC machines, you may need to load gcc, cuda, and mpi modules.

-> [!INFO]
-> If you're working on a system with pre-installed libraries, check with your system administrator for the correct paths to use.

 ```bash
 # Clone the repository